-The winter crowd that gathers Thursday nights at the Ritz in Oak Bluffs is already familiar with the show put on by Mike Benjamin, Johnny Hoy, Kevin Medeiros, Jessie Leaman, Delanie Pickering, Willie Mason, and a cast of other first-rate musicians who call themselves the Edbury All-Stars one night a week.
+The winter crowd that gathers Thursday nights at the Ritz in Oak Bluffs is already familiar with the show put on by Mike Benjamin, Johnny Hoy, Kevin Medeiros, Jessie Leaman, Delanie Pickering, Willy Mason, and a cast of other first-rate musicians who call themselves the Edbury All-Stars one night a week.
 Band members drop in and out that night, making the sound even better than it was before they joined in.
 The way they banter and adjust to the different styles of each member makes it clear they make up a community within the Island community.

 Starting next week, Tuesday, Jan.
 30, anybody can hear these talented Island musicians and others during nighttime jock Alison Hammond’s “Local Music Café” show on MVY.
 It airs Tuesday nights at 9 pm, and then is rebroadcast on Sunday evenings at 8.

 Hammond and Laurel Reddington, production director and head of community affairs for MVY, and another Island gem, vocalist, songwriter, and bartender at the Ritz, Rose Guerin, put their heads together and came up with the idea of recording on-Island performances live to be aired on MVY once a month.
 Rose went to her manager at the Ritz, Kelly Freitag, and she and Ritz owner Larkin Stallings were willing to give the idea a try.
 The first recording session took place last Thursday, Jan.
 18, with the Edbury All-Stars, and producer Phil daRosa (Philly D to most everyone there) was at the Ritz to take it all down.
 They’ll tweak the recording at the MVY studios, and best case scenario, next week everyone will hear the show on the radio just like it happened.